 What is constipation?

-What causes constipation?
+What causes it?

-Eating regularly
+Eat regularly

-Fibre from the recommended five portions of fruit and vegetables per day, with one or two portions of wholegrain foods, can help ease constipation.
+Eating five portions of fruit and vegetables per day, and one or two portions of wholegrain foods, can help ease constipation.
 The fruit and vegetables may be fresh, frozen, tinned or dried.
 You can also increase the fibre in your diet by adding a tablespoon of linseeds or flaxseeds to your food.
-For people experiencing constipation, too much insoluble fibre (wheat or grains) can slow down the gut even further, so when increasing your fibre intake it can be useful to increase soluble fibre first (fruit and vegetables) and then increase insoluble fibre more slowly.

 Any fibre should be increased gradually to avoid abdominal bloating or wind, and fluids should be increased alongside this.